 This inevitably resulted in the showdown between the two powerful rivals – Octavius and Antonius, culminating in the naval battle of Actium (31 BC), where the larger and more maneuverable fleet of the Romans under Agrippa defeated the forces of Antonius and Cleopatra.
 Only a year later, still pursued by the forces of Octavius, both Antonius and Cleopatra committed suicide.

-One of the major reforms initiated by Augustus focused on a centralized collection of both revenues and taxes based on state-sanctioned parameters instead of the earlier arbitrary measures of Republic Rome.
-For example, the tributes exacted from provinces and client kingdoms were now based on agreements and logistics, as opposed to the erratic figures that often led to the deterioration of relation with Rome and the said region.
+One of the major reforms initiated by Augustus focused on a centralized collection of both revenues and taxes based on state-controlled parameters instead of the earlier arbitrary measures of the Roman Republic.
+For example, the tributes exacted from provinces and client kingdoms were now based on agreements and logistics, as opposed to the erratic figures that often led to the deterioration of relations with Rome and the said region.

 Similarly, the new tax system was driven by the population census (which equated to the rough financial capacity) of provinces – and it was administered and collected by state-appointed officials.
 These appointees replaced the private tax farmers (publicans) who had become unaccountable for their inconsistent services and were rather infamous for accumulating great private fortunes and profit-driven techniques.

 Furthermore, Augustus was the patron of various monuments and temples in the city of Rome itself, including the Temple of Caesar, the Baths of Agrippa, the Forum of Augustus, the Arch of Augustus, and the Theater of Marcellus.

 He also encouraged a range of impressive architectural projects, including the Theater of Balbus, the original Pantheon, the Theater of Merida (in Spain), along with other monumental additions at the Campus Martius.